 Nonallergic rhinitis involves chronic sneezing or a congested, drippy nose with no apparent cause.
-The symptoms of nonallergic rhinitis are similar to those of hay fever (allergic rhinitis), but none of the usual evidence of an allergic reaction is present.
+Nonallergic rhinitis symptoms are similar to those of hay fever (allergic rhinitis), but with none of the usual evidence of an allergic reaction.

-Nonallergic rhinitis can affect children and adults, but is more common after age 20.
-Triggers of nonallergic rhinitis symptoms vary and can include certain odors or irritants in the air, changes in the weather, some medications, certain foods, and chronic health conditions.
+Nonallergic rhinitis can affect children and adults.
+But it's more common after age 20.
+Triggers of nonallergic rhinitis symptoms vary and can include certain odors or irritants in the air, weather changes, some medications, certain foods, and chronic health conditions.

 A diagnosis of nonallergic rhinitis is made after an allergic cause is ruled out.
 This may require allergy skin or blood tests.

 If you have nonallergic rhinitis, you probably have symptoms that come and go year-round.
-You may have constant symptoms, or symptoms that last only a short time.
-Signs and symptoms of nonallergic rhinitis may include:
+Signs and symptoms of nonallergic rhinitis might include:

 Nonallergic rhinitis doesn't usually cause itchy nose, eyes or throat — symptoms associated with allergies such as hay fever.